Do We Need More Playable Female Characters in Video Games?

 After an examination of 400 video games spanning a variety of genres and platforms, I came up with the following statistics:

-- Over 90% of all games have a playable male character, either as the lead protagonist, a secondary character with their own story arc, or as a playable option selected from a pool of premade characters.
+- Over 90% of all games have a playable male character, either as the lead protagonist, a secondary character with their own story arc or a playable option selected from a pool of premade characters.

 - Games are almost 50% more likely to feature a mixed cast of male and female characters than a sole female protagonist.
 In other words, developers are more likely to hedge their bets by including characters of both genders than they are to bet on a single female character.

-- About 1 in 5 games allow the player to determine the gender of their character at the start of the game.
+- About one in five games allow the player to determine the gender of their character at the start of the game.

 - About 30% of all games allow you to assume the role of a female protagonist and maintain that role for the duration of the game.